battlejj/handlebartender/README.md

 });
 ```

-Link with partials, you can register a helper with handlebartenders internal Handlebars instance as well.
+As with partials, you can register a helper with handlebartenders internal Handlebars instance as well.
 As with
 registering a partial via the built in Handlebars instance you must do this before compiling templates that require it
 otherwise you will get an error when using it.